gfortran(1) — Linux manual page

 that will let the compiler know the current working directory

-the preprocessor will emit, after the initial linemarker, a
+preprocessor will emit, after the initial linemarker, a second

-second linemarker with the current working directory followed
+linemarker with the current working directory followed by two

-by two slashes.
-GCC will use this directory, when it is
+slashes.
+GCC will use this directory, when it is present in

-present in the preprocessed input, as the directory emitted
+the preprocessed input, as the directory emitted as the

-information formats.
-This option is implicitly enabled if
+formats.
+This option is implicitly enabled if debugging

-debugging information is enabled, but this can be inhibited
+information is enabled, but this can be inhibited with the

-with the negated form -fno-working-directory.
-If the -P flag
+negated form -fno-working-directory.
+If the -P flag is present

-is present in the command line, this option has no effect,
+in the command line, this option has no effect, since no

 -idirafter dir